-Educational programs, which cover a variety of valuable topics, are open to anyone.
+Educational programs, which cover a variety of valuable topics, are open to everyone.
 However, one must register in advance to participate.
 Topics covered in the past include Learning Stress Reduction Techniques, Using Home Health Techniques for Caregivers, and Understanding Medicare and Medicaid.
-To learn what educational programs are coming up, call DCCI at 202-464-1513.
+To learn what educational programs are coming up, call the DCCI at 202-464-1513.

 Caregiving Counseling Services

-A social worker through DCCI provides counseling services and advice to primary caregivers.
+A social worker through the DCCI provides counseling services and advice to primary caregivers.
 Ensuring the caregiver is receiving the aid he or she needs is also a priority.

 Eligible applicants are accepted as funds become available in the order in which they applied.
 Once accepted in to the program, a program orientation meeting, which is mandatory, will take place at the DC Office on Aging.
 Please make note, one must wait until an orientation is scheduled, with orientations taking place two to three times a year.
 This meeting will cover the requirements of the program, the services that are accessible, and how the Caregiver Flex Account works.
 The In-Home Assessment is also scheduled at this time, which will include completing a Caregiver Support Plan.